spreedly/r2d2/README.md

-# Android_Pay
+# R2D2

-Android_Pay is a Ruby library for decrypting Android Pay payment tokens.
+R2D2 is a Ruby library for decrypting Android Pay payment tokens.

 ## Install